IGACAT/ViraMiner/README.md

 2) There are 3 end-to-end models to choose from (full ViraMiner is trained in steps): pattern_branch.py, frequency_branch.py and ViraMiner_end2end.py (ViraMiner trained end-to-end)
 3) An example of how to train a model is given below.
 Notice for input_path you give dataset prefix only (without "_train.csv").
 For other model types, just replace the python file you use.

-python2 frequency_branch.py output_folder/output_model_name --input_path data/DNA_data/fullset --epochs 30 --filter_size 8 --layer_sizes 1000 --dropout 0.1 --learning_rate 0.001 --lr_decay None > output_folder/output_logfile.txt
+python frequency_branch.py output_folder/output_model_name --input_path data/DNA_data/fullset --epochs 30 --filter_size 8 --layer_sizes 1000 --dropout 0.1 --learning_rate 0.001 --lr_decay None > output_folder/output_logfile.txt

 4) In the output log file you have VAL AUROC in the last lines, which is the only metric we care about when selecting models.
 There is also TEST AUROC a few lines above, but this value should be looked at only for the best model.